- New administrative structure

 greater, across the board.
 "While we bemoan the decline of

-computers discount words in favor of pictures and pictures in
+literacy, computers discount words in favor of pictures and pictures in favor of

 video.
 While we fret about the decreasing cogency of public debate,